Intended Configuration¶

 Configuration Generation¶

-The Golden Config plugin Intended Configuration job generates intended state files for each device in the plugin setting's configured Dynamic Group.
-An intended state files contain the output from rendering the device's Source of Truth Aggregation values through the Jinja2 templates used by the plugin.
+The Golden Config app Intended Configuration job generates intended state files for each device in the app setting's configured Dynamic Group.
+An intended state files contain the output from rendering the device's Source of Truth Aggregation values through the Jinja2 templates used by the app.

 values. config_context